ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/Embarking on a career in Project Management/02 - Learning about careers in Project Management.md

 > My notes for this overall course will be laid out by module in the course, and have subheadings in order to differentiate between different topics/videos that are presented in the courses.
 I'll add in any extra notes/resources that I use where necessary, and hope it will be helpful for anyone looking!

 ## From certificate to career success

+> [!Info] Internship - Definition
+> A short-term way to get hands-on experience in the industry

 - **Project Management Roles**
 	- **Very high demand role**
 		- A 2017 study said that by 2027, 87.7 million people will be required to fill in project management roles